RESEARCH STARTER

 Computers and other chip-based technologies that rely on microcircuitry are being designed to operate virtually anywhere, including the hostile conditions of outer space.
 These electronic systems must be able to operate under environmental circumstances that would preclude the use of other energy resources.
 As supplies of fossil fuels dwindle, attention has refocused on solar and other renewable energy resources, and the need to put more emphasis on the development of electrical systems becomes more urgent.

 The future holds great promise for increased efficiency in the design and operation of those systems.
-Many of today's electric motors are used to drive exhaust fans that expel heat created in the process of transmitting electrical energy.
+Many electric motors are used to drive exhaust fans that expel heat created in the process of transmitting electrical energy.
 As current flows through conducting materials, it encounters various levels of resistance.
 The molecular structures of this transmission media and physical impurities contained therein interfere with the movement of electrons from one end of the medium to the other, which results in the radiation of heat energy.
 This heat energy must then be removed to protect system components.
 Motor-driven fans are found in computers, refrigerators, air conditioners, and most other appliances and electronic systems.

 Principal terms